-The College Internship Program is a full year program with programming occurring during the Fall, Spring, and Summer terms.
-Each new student is fully assessed in the admissions and interview process and a Level of Support is determined.
+The College Internship Program (CIP) is a full-year program with fall, spring, and summer terms.
+Each new student is fully assessed during the admissions process to determine an appropriate Level of Support.

 Incoming CIP students are assessed into an entry Level of Support of either “Core” or “Plus”, depending on their needs.

-Enrolled CIP students who meet certain benchmarks and remain in close proximity have the opportunity to transition to CIP’s off-campus support options – Graduate Living Program (GLC).
-Students can retain the key supports they need while working, living in an apartment or at a college campus, and/or transitioning into the local community.
+Enrolled CIP students who have met certain benchmarks have the opportunity to transition to CIP’s off-campus support option – Graduate Living Community (GLC).
+Participants can retain the key supports to help them be successful in their next steps after CIP.

 Tuition for enrollment in a college, university, vocational program, or other certification program varies and is separate from CIP’s costs.